Airports At Water's Edge Battle Rising Sea Levels

 A federal report lists Philadelphia International as one of 13 major U.S. airports that have at least one runway within 12 feet of current sea levels.
 There are many more at risk around the world, and some have already faced flight disruptions or closure from storms and floods.

-Climate scientists, city planners, and engineers say that will become more common as sea levels rise, storm surge and intense rain events worsen, and - in some areas - the land slowly sinks.
+Climate scientists, city planners and engineers say that will become more common as sea levels rise, storm surges and intense rain events worsen, and — in some areas — the land slowly sinks.
 Increasingly, it won't take a major tropical storm to shut down an airport.

-In 2012, Superstorm Sandy spilled more than 100 million gallons of seawater into New York City's LaGuardia airport, shutting it down for three days.
+In 2012, Superstorm Sandy spilled more than 100 million gallons of seawater into New York City's LaGuardia Airport, shutting it down for three days.

-"If we got hit by that, we could have flooding on some of our taxiways or runways," says Ray Scheinfeld, who's in charge of preparing for rising sea levels at Philadelphia International.
+"If we got hit by that, we could have flooding on some of our taxiways or runways," says Ray Scheinfeld, who is in charge of preparing for rising sea levels at Philadelphia International.
 "We could have problems with some of our infrastructure."

 Scheinfeld says if an airport shuts down, that not only leaves passengers stranded but also prevents delivery of crucial items like medicine or emergency services.
 It could cost millions of dollars in revenue for the region.